Difegue/TVC-16/content/003-karen-1.md

 ![i fucking hate codepages]({static}/images/coolmeme.jpg)
 Then Mojolicious itself dropped Windows support, I switched some Perl packages to add features and said packages didn't have readymade Windows ports, and I pretty much killed the thing because it wasn't even standing on its own anymore.

-Meanwhile, WSL was making some good progress and I was pretty much using it full-time for developing the server, but that's pretty much all it was good for in my mind: Developing.
+Meanwhile, [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) was making some fantastic progress to the point I was using it full-time for developing the server, but that's pretty much all it was good for in my mind: Developing.
 Then I read [this blogpost](https://medium.com/@hoxunn/wsl-docker-custom-distro-2-0-730fd97fe72e), which put a pretty crazy spin on the concept in my head.
 Generating lightweight WSL distros out of Docker images sounded easily doable with my current workflow, and past that it'd just be a matter of providing users an easy, Windows-like interface to it.

 I was itching for some WPF anyways so:

 ## The plan, then:

-👉 **Build** a WSL distro (basically just a Linux rootfs) out of my existing Docker image 👉 **Register** said distro on the user's computer through the WSL API, and install a basic GUI tool 👉 Use the GUI tool to **interop** with the distro, mapping Windows directories and settings to the Linux world and starting the webserver
+👉 **Build** a WSL distro (basically just a Linux rootfs) out of my existing Docker image
+👉 **Register** said distro on the user's computer through the WSL API, and install a basic GUI tool
+👉 Use the GUI tool to **interop** with the distro, mapping Windows directories and settings to the Linux world and starting the webserver

 I'll spoil you the results by saying it _totally heckin' works_ and is currently out in beta:
 ![bazinger z]({static}/images/karen.jpg)